More Active Learning documents

-Facilitating Background Knowledge Probes in large classes during remote instruction
+Using Background Knowledge Probes activity to measure prior knowledge in large online classes

 Time and Effort